eflorida/the-challenge/pages/posts/almost-new-years.md

 author: Erik
 ---

-Early morning in the living room, water and puppy next to me, coffee soon.
+<small>Early morning in the living room, water and puppy next to me, coffee soon.</small>

 ### It's almost time to get started!